-Daan: You have been known not to shy away from taking controversial stands on various cyber-related issues – you expressed skepticism last year about the claims made by major media outlets including the New York Times of 1.2 billion passwords being stolen, and, on the flip side, you were widely quoted as having described HeartBleed as potentially "the worst vulnerability found (at least in terms of its potential impact) since commercial traffic began to flow on the Internet." rel="no-follow" What do you think are the most controversial areas of information security today?
+Daan: You have been known not to shy away from taking controversial stands on various cyber-related issues – you expressed skepticism last year about the claims made by major media outlets including the New York Times of 1.2 billion passwords being stolen, and, on the flip side, you were widely quoted as having described HeartBleed as potentially "the worst vulnerability found (at least in terms of its potential impact) since commercial traffic began to flow on the Internet."
+What do you think are the most controversial areas of information security today?

 Joseph: Certainly among them are the issue of governmental spying and the government’s battle against the use of strong encryption by consumers.
 There are presently various politicians calling on governments to force firms to cripple encryption and censor social media for the sake of fighting terrorism (ironically, SecureMySocial can warn people if they are making posts that could prompt a government investigation).

 I wrote an article about why governments crippling encryption is a bad idea, but, at a bigger picture level, it is important to remember that we have constitutional protections for a reason, and that it is no big deal to uphold them when there is no risk of doing so; the point of the Constitution is to protect and preserve those rights even when the need to do so is not as obvious.